Home Depot Scams

 One person mentioned that they paid $9.95, but later noticed an additional $49 charge after checking out through this link.

 If you believed this email was real, you could have fallen for a scam.
-How can you recognize this is a scam?
+Here are some ways to recognize that it is not legitimate.

 Go back to news feed.